dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

 # This document lists known breaking changes in Roslyn after .NET 6 all the way to .NET 7.

-## Caller of an async local function cannot expect any of the callee’s code to execute.
+## For the purpose of definite assignment analysis, invocations of async local functions are no longer treated as being awaited

 ***Introduced in Visual Studio 2022 version 17.5***

-See https://github.com/dotnet/roslyn/issues/43697 for the rational.
+For the purpose of definite assignment analysis, invocations of an async local function is no longer treated as being awaited and, therefore, the local function is not considered to be fully executed.
+See https://github.com/dotnet/roslyn/issues/43697 for the rationale.

 The code below is now going to report a definite assignment error:
 ```csharp
     public async Task M()